conan-io/docs/uploading_packages/remotes.rst

   for more information.
 - **Artifactory Pro**: Artifactory is the binary repository manager for all major packaging formats.
 It is the recommended remote type for enterprise and professional package management.
 Check `Artifactory documentation`_ for more information.
+For comparison between Artifactory editions, check the `Artifactory Comparison Matrix <https://www.jfrog.com/confluence/display/RTF/Artifactory+Comparison+Matrix>`_.
 - **Conan server**: Simple, free and open source, MIT licensed server that comes bundled with the conan client.
   Check :ref:`running_your_server` for more information.